Digital Marketing Agency | SEO, Paid Social & PPC

 Ethics and bias in generative AI

-Many generative AI outcomes lack transparency, making it difficult to ascertain issues like potential copyright infringement or problems with the original sources informing the results.
-Without insight into how the AI arrived at a conclusion, it becomes challenging to reason about the accuracy of its output.
+Most of the generative AI outputs are not transparent, and hence, many issues such as potential copyright infringement or problems with the sources informing the results may not be ascertained.
+When there is no insight into how AI arrived at a conclusion, reasoning about the accuracy of its output becomes challenging.

 Generative AI vs. AI

-Generative AI is designed to produce fresh and innovative content, including chat responses, designs, synthetic data, and even deepfakes.
-It holds particular value in creative domains and for novel problem-solving, demonstrating the capability to autonomously generate diverse types of outputs.
+Generative AI is a class of AI designed to generate new and innovative content, from chat responses to designs, synthetic data, and even deepfakes.
+It is of special value in creativity and for solving novel problems, able to create a variety of outputs independently.

-As previously mentioned, generative AI leverages neural network techniques such as transformers, GANs, and VAEs.
-In contrast, other types of AI use techniques like convolutional neural networks, recurrent neural networks, and reinforcement learning.
+As mentioned earlier, generative AI relies on neural network techniques including transformers, GANs, and VAEs.
+By contrast, other forms of AI make use of convolutional neural networks, recurrent neural networks, and reinforcement learning.

-Both approaches possess strengths and weaknesses, depending on the nature of the problem at hand.
-Generative AI excels in tasks involving natural language processing (NLP) and the creation of new content, while traditional algorithms prove more effective in tasks requiring rule-based processing and predetermined outcomes.
+Both approaches, in their own right, have strengths and weaknesses depending on the nature of the problem at hand.
+Active generative AI is a niche in NLP, the creation of new content, and everything that goes with it, whereas traditional algorithms are more effective when dealing with rule-based processing to achieve a predetermined outcome.

 Generative AI vs. predictive AI vs. conversational AI